Our Commitment to Clean Energy

 Yes.
 In addition to providing clean energy at a lower cost, 3CE customers are able to take advantage of the same discounts offered by the investor-owned utility and the State of California (CARE, FERA, LIHEAP, Medical Baseline), as well as your utility provider’s employee and retiree discounts.
 3CE strives to make electric generation charges affordable to all, regardless of income.
 There is no need to reapply with Central Coast Community Energy.
 New CARE, FERA and Medical Baseline enrollments or renewals will still be done through your utility provider’s customer service center or website.

-Central Coast Community Energy (3CE) is a locally-controlled public agency supplying clean and renewable electricity for residents and businesses in Monterey, San Benito, parts of San Luis Obispo and Santa Cruz Counties.
+Central Coast Community Energy (3CE) is a locally-controlled public agency supplying clean and renewable electricity for residents and businesses in Monterey, San Benito, parts of San Luis Obispo, Santa Barbara and Santa Cruz Counties.
 3CE is based on a local energy model called community choice energy that partners with the local utility (in our case PG&E or SCE) which continues to provide consolidated billing, electricity transmission and distribution, customer service and grid maintenance services.
-PG&E accounts within 3CE’s service area will be enrolled in 3CE’s default electric program, 3Cchoice unless they choose to opt-up to 3Cprime, 100% renewable energy or they opt-out and return to PG&E or SCE bundled service.
+PG&E or SCE accounts within 3CE’s service area will be enrolled in 3CE’s default electric program, 3Cchoice unless they choose to opt-up to 3Cprime, 100% renewable energy or they opt-out and return to PG&E or SCE bundled service.
 3CE provides a customer bill savings on electric generation rates, inclusive of any exit fees, when compared to your utility provider.

 3CE offers three key benefits: reduction in greenhouse gas emissions, lower cost to customers and investment in our local community.
-3CE’s default power portfolio, 3Cchoice, is sourced from carbon-free and renewable sources such as solar, wind, and hydroelectric generation.
+3CE’s default power portfolio, 3Cchoice, is sourced from clean and renewable sources such as solar, wind, and geothermal generation.
 3CE will not procure power from fossil-based sources.
 3CE’s electric generation rates will cost less than your utility provider’s, inclusive of costs related to your utility provider’s exit fees.

 Central Coast Community Energy began serving customers within Monterey, San Benito and Santa Cruz Counties in Spring 2018 with the exception of King City and Del Rey Oaks.
 Non-residential (commercial, industrial, agriculture and government) customers were enrolled in March 2018 and residential customers were enrolled in July 2018.
 The Cities of Morro Bay and San Luis Obispo enrolled in service in January 2020.